← Home

 - How is inheritance divided in Islam?

-- Islam divides an estate using fixed shares set out in the Quran (furūḍ) for close relatives, with the remainder (ʿaṣaba) going to the nearest agnatic relatives.
+- After the funeral costs, debts and any valid bequest are paid, the estate is divided using fixed shares set out in the Quran (furūḍ) for close relatives, with the remainder (ʿaṣaba) going to the nearest agnatic relatives.
 Rules such as ʿawl and radd adjust the shares when they over- or under-shoot the estate.

 - Why does a son receive more than a daughter?

-- In many cases a son receives twice the share of a daughter because, under Islamic law, men carry the financial responsibility of maintaining their wives, children and other dependants, while a woman's wealth is hers alone.
+- In many cases a son receives twice the share of a daughter because, under Islamic law, men carry the financial responsibility of maintaining their wives, children and other dependants, while a woman keeps her wealth entirely for herself.

 - Is this calculator a fatwa?

 - No. It is an educational estimate based on the mainstream Sunni position and does not handle every rare case.
-For an authoritative, binding distribution, consult a qualified scholar.
+Qurani runs it privately on your device with no account; for an authoritative, binding distribution, consult a qualified scholar or a Sharia court.